iomete/iom-docs/docs/guides/external-s3-buckets-access.md

 ---
+title: External S3 Buckets Access
+description: Learn how to provide access to external S3 buckets in IOMETE, a cloud-based data platform for data storage and analysis.
+This guide outlines simple steps to connect to S3 buckets and grant permission to the Lakehouse role.
+tags:
+- IOMETE
+- How-To-Guides
+- S3 Buckets
+- Lakehouse Role
+- Bucket Policy
-title: Read external S3 bucket
+- Read From S3
-description: Run Your First Spark Job.
-In this guide we explain how to run your first spark job on IOMETE
 last_update:
-  date: 10/04/2022
+  date: 10/03/2023
 ---

-# How to Provide Access to Read External S3 Buckets in IOMETE
+# How to Connect and Provide Access to External S3 Buckets

 IOMETE is a cloud-based data platform that allows users to store, manage, and analyze large amounts of data.
 One of the key features of IOMETE is the ability to connect to external S3 buckets.
 In order to do this, you need to provide permission to the Lakehouse role.